Mateusz-Szewczyk/torch-ed/rag/README.md

 - **SentenceTransformers**: Used to generate vector embeddings for the text content.
 - **PyMuPDF**: For processing and extracting text from PDF documents.
 - **PyPDF2**: For text-based PDF extraction.
-- **Ollama**: For generating answers based on retrieved chunks using the Llama model.

 ---